Appeal a Parking Charge

 If you have received a parking charge where the reference starts PASS then you must appeal in writing only to the address on the notice – do not use the link below or your appeal will not be processed.

-In order to make an appeal for your parking charge notice you can appeal by visiting www.ipaymypcn.net .
+If you notice was before this date then in order to make an appeal for your parking charge notice you can appeal by visiting www.ipaymypcn.net .
 Postal appeals are not preferred but will be accepted.

 Please clearly state the reason for appeal and detail any other information you feel is relevant.
 You have 28 days to make an appeal.
 Any appeal RECEIVED within 14 days if unsuccessful will result in the reduced charge being due.
 The amount due is frozen whilst your appeal is processed.